-Yep, summer is almost over, and it’s time to get the kids health-ready for school.
+It’s time to get the kids ready to head back to school.
 Are your child’s immunizations up to date?
 Does he need new glasses?
-Here’s some expert health advice on all these things and more so your kids will be ready for the first day back in the classroom.
+What time should she go to bed?
+We’ve rounded up expert advice on all this and more so your kids will be ready for the big day.

 Schedule a well-child checkup.

-That includes seasonal flu/H1N1.
-Ask your doctor for a copy of your child’s record.
-You may need it to prove her immunization status for school.
-Visit the American Academy of Pediatrics (AAP) Childhood Immunization Support Program for up-to-date information.
+Ask your doctor for a copy of your child’s immunization record.
+You will need it to prove her immunization status for school.
+Visit the American Academy of Pediatrics (AAP) Childhood Immunization Support Program website for lots of helpful information, including:

-His doctor should perform basic vision screening at each well-child examination.
-If your child fails a vision screening, or if there’s concern about a vision problem, the American Academy of Ophthalmology (AAO) says your child should get a referral for a comprehensive professional eye exam.
-The AAO recommends one-piece wrap-around polycarbonate sports frames for contact sports.
+Basic vision screening should be performed by your child’s doctor at each well-child examination.
+If a child fails a vision screening, or if there is any concern about a vision problem, she should be referred for a comprehensive professional eye exam, according to the American Academy of Ophthalmology (AAO).
+For children who wear glasses, the AAO recommends one-piece wrap-around polycarbonate sports frames for contact sports.

-Students in the US miss more than 51 million school hours per year because of dental problems, says the American Academy of Pediatric Dentistry.
-Teach your child to floss daily and brush twice a day with fluoride toothpaste; schedule appointments twice a year for a professional cleaning and checkup.
+Students in the U.S. miss more than 51 million school hours per year because of dental problems, says the American Academy of Pediatric Dentistry.
+Teach your child to floss daily and brush twice a day with a fluoride toothpaste.
+And visit your child’s dentist twice a year for a professional cleaning and check-up.

-New Jersey is among the states that mandate hearing tests for infants, but many school-age children haven’t been tested.
-If your child is listening to TV or music at a loud volume, or tends to favor one ear over the other when listening, it may be a sign of hearing loss.
+Newborn hearing screening is now mandated by law in New Jersey (unless it is against the family’s religious beliefs), but many school-age children weren’t tested as babies.
+Talk with your doctor about testing if your child is listening to the television or music at a very loud volume, or tends to favor one ear over the other when listening to you speak.

 Communicate about medications.

-Does your child receive medication on a regular basis for a chronic health problem?
-School nurses and teachers must be made aware of your child’s needs, especially if they’re the ones who will administer the medicine.
-Speak with them about the medication schedule, and work out an emergency course of action in case of a problem.
+Does your child receive medication on a regular basis for asthma or another chronic health problem?
+School nurses and teachers must be made aware of your child’s needs, especially if they are the ones who will administer the medicine.
+Speak with them about the prescribed medication, and work out an emergency plan in case of a problem.

-If you feel your child isn’t processing information as she should, speak with her teacher and her doctor as soon as possible to help identify a learning disability.
-Her doctor can provide a referral for testing.
+If you feel your child may not be processing information as she should, speak with her teacher and doctor as soon as possible.
+They can provide referrals for testing.